Outdoor Learning and Play

 Excellent for Sparking Creativity

-A major advantage of constructive play is that it allows children to develop creativity.
+A major advantage of constructive play is that it allows a child to develop creativity.
 When experimenting with different materials and discovering new uses, possibilities become endless and lateral thinking is encouraged.

 Introduces Mathematical Concepts

 Important mathematical concepts are introduced in construction play.
-Children will begin to use vocabulary linked to spatial reasoning such as below, on top, next to, besides, above.
+Early years children will begin to use vocabulary linked to spatial reasoning such as below, on top, next to, besides, above.

 Pupils may sort bricks by colour or type when building their zoo.
 Wooden cylinders may be gathered in one pile whereas cuboids gathered in another to use for different parts of their house construction.